ToyB0x/ai-lint/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

+> **Teach AI Your Documentation Standards, Not the Other Way Around**

+## The Future of Documentation is Rule-Driven

+AI-Lint bridges the gap between AI capabilities and human documentation standards.
+Instead of adapting to how AI writes, define your rules and watch AI conform to your standards.

+**Write once, enforce everywhere.** Create documentation rules that reflect your organization's voice, structure, and requirements.
+Then let AI-Lint ensure every document—whether written by humans or AI—follows these standards consistently.

 A document linting tool powered by AI that helps maintain consistent documentation standards through customizable rules.
 AI-Lint allows you to define, share, and enforce documentation rules across your projects.

 ## Overview